Multiframe Motion Coupling for Video Super Resolution

-We propose a method that jointly solves for the whole super resolved video and couples neighboring high resolution frames directly.
-Such an approach tackles two of the drawbacks mentioned above: Because only neighboring frames are coupled, the number of required motion estimations grows linearly with the number of frames.
-By introducing this coupling on the unknown high resolution images directly, the appearance of each frame still influences all other frames and information can be exchanged over the entire sequence.
-In particular, the problem does not decouple and therefore enforces temporal consistency explicitly.
+\textbf{Contributions of this work.} We propose a method that jointly solves for all frames of the super resolved video and couples the high resolution frames directly.
+Such an approach tackles the drawbacks mentioned above: Because only neighboring frames are coupled \textit{explicitly}, the number of required motion estimations grows linearly with the number of frames.
+However by introducing this coupling on the unknown high resolution images directly, all frames are still coupled \textit{implicitly} and information is exchanged over the entire sequence.

 Furthermore, we tackle the problem of choosing the right strength of spatial regularity by proposing to use the \textit{infimal convolution} between a strong spatial and a strong temporal regularization term.
 The latter allows our framework to automatically select the right type of regularization locally in a single convex optimization approach that can be minimized globally.
-The proposed infimal convolution regularization provides robustness to inconsistencies in the motion fields and at the same time avoids overregularization in areas that profit from the additional temporal information.
+To make this approach robust we devise a parameter choice heuristic that allows us to process very different videos.